nestjs/docs.nestjs.com/content/faq/multiple-servers.md

 #### Multiple simultaneous servers

-A full control over the library instance gives a simple way to create a several multiple simultaneous servers that are listening on different ports.
+A full control over the library instance gives a simple way to create several multiple simultaneous servers that are listening on different ports.

 ```typescript
 const httpsOptions = {